Classified Leave Types and Policies

 - Payment of annual leave under this rule will not extend an employee’s work status (i.e., payment of 300 hours of annual leave does not continue the employee’s employment status).

-- Payment of annual leave earned before July 1, 1953, will be paid in accordance to the rules in effect at that time.
+- Payment of annual leave earned before July 1, 1953, will be paid in accordance with the rules in effect at that time.

 - An employee returns to work for the first time after retirement; or